Henshie–Briggs Row House

-The Henshie-Briggs Row House is a historic building located in Des Moines, Iowa, United States.
+The Henshie–Briggs Row House is a historic building in Des Moines, Iowa, United States.
 While the row house was a popular building form in the 19th century in the city, there are very few examples that remain.
 The two-story, brick, Italianate structure was completed in 1883.
 The single-family dwelling features brick load-bearing walls, a flat roof, and a wooden cornice.
 The house was listed on the National Register of Historic Places in 2001.
 It was moved to its current location on Woodland Avenue in 2008.